As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Precautions When Using Carrier Oils

-If this is the first time you are using a particular carrier oil, do a patch test before applying all over or using in homemade perfumes or skincare products.
+If this is the first time you’re using a particular carrier oil, do a patch test before applying it over a larger area.
 This is to ensure that your skin doesn’t react to the oil.
-To do a patch test, apply a little bit to the inside of your wrist.
-Wait a while to see if it causes itching or any other adverse reaction.
-If it doesn’t, you’re good to go.

 Do not use almond, argan, or apricot kernel oil if you have nut allergies.
-If you need to use a carrier oil as a base in your homemade gifts, it’s best to avoid these oils altogether and use coconut, jojoba, or evening primrose oil instead.
+If you need to use carrier oil as a base in your homemade gifts, it’s best to avoid these oils altogether and use coconut, jojoba, or evening primrose oil instead.

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your doctor before using any natural medication or if you experience any unusual symptoms.
 See Full Disclaimer here.